-The 8th International Conference on Quality Assurance in Higher Education in Africa (ICQAHEA) with the theme: “Multidimensions of Innovation in Higher Education in Africa: Towards Enhancing Quality and Accelerating Regional Harmonisation” was held on September 19-24, 2016 in Windhoek, Namibia with financial support from the European Union and Peregrine Academic Services.
-Gillette, WY, USA, and the Government of Namibia.
-The conference was designed as an integrated package made up of plenary and parallel sessions; six parallel practical and hands-on capacity building workshops; special sessions; the African Quality Assurance Network (AfriQAN) General Meeting; and a Symposium of Rectors, Vice-Chancellors and President of universities on the theme: “Preparing Higher Education Managers in Africa for Multidimensional Innovations in Quality Assurance and Regional Harmonization”.
+The 10th International Conference on Quality Assurance in Higher Education in Africa (ICQAHEA 10) with the theme: "Quality assurance of higher education and the promotion of synergies between science, technology and the humanities: towards the achievement of Sustainable Development Goals in Africa " was held on September 17-22, 2018 in Yaoundé, Cameroon with financial support from the European Union Commission.
+The conference was designed as an integrated package made up of plenary and parallel sessions; four parallel practical and hands-on capacity building workshops; special sessions; the African Quality Assurance Network (AfriQAN) General Assembly; and a Symposium of Rectors, Vice-Chancellors and President of African Universities.

-The objectives of the 9th ICQAHEA and Workshops are to:
+The objectives of the 11th ICQAHEA and Workshops are to:

 The following are the expected outcomes of the conference:

-- Participants’ skills would have been strengthened and networking opportunities established to enable them to implement effectively quality assurance practices at the institutional, national and continental levels.
+- Participants’ skills would have been strengthened and networking opportunities established to enable them to implement effectively quality assurance practices at the institutional, national and continental levels;

 - Communiqué reflecting the conclusions and action plan arising from the debates and deliberations of the conference.